 Leaving the beach til last often means that you'll be doing the more energy-hungry touring first, when you should really be in R&R. This is especially true for families, who may need longer to adjust to the new habitat, and honeymooners also quickly grasp the benefits of going straight to the beach after the stress of organising an important family event.

 There are other pragmatic benefits of moving the beach from the end, too.
 Put it in the middle and you'll often benefit from at least one less internal flight, cut costs by hundreds and allow your itinerary to flow more naturally from place to place.
-Some of our most popular itineraries - such as ‘Vietnam with Ease’ have the beach in the middle.

 Sometimes, geographically speaking, the beach will be at the end of your journey - for example if you're travelling from the centre of a country to its coast.
 In these cases it does make sense to keep the beach til last, but perhaps still take a break on arrival by spending a night or two in a peaceful retreat, such as the An Lam Saigon River in HCMC, or the Siam in Bangkok (beware - you might be tempted to forget the balanced itinerary and spend a fortnight at either of these!).
 This is a great option if you want a short stint of R&R when there's no beach in easy reach.